6e31636b/ms-sentinel/spike-5145.md

 audit.csv or GptTmpl.inf changed: this GPO also sets your DCs' audit and security policy.
 Ask the Tenable owner whether it's what turned on Detailed File Share auditing in the first place.

 Then: take the results of steps 1–3 to whoever owns Tenable.
 They point to the fix: an EDR exclusion for the listener, reverting the IoA config change, or a Tenable support case.
 If it turns out to be expected volume, drop 5145 events for these two GPO paths with a DCR transformation so you stop paying to ingest Tenable's own traffic.

+What's causing it

+Since September 16, every domain controller has been reading the Tenable Identity Exposure IoA GPO folders in its own SYSVOL about 5 times per second, per path, nonstop.
+That accounts for the whole spike: roughly 25+ events per second per DC, across 22 DCs, is the ~300M extra events a week.

+It started the same day the Tenable IoA listener was relaunched on all 22 DCs.
+It's not clients, not Tenable's platform account, not RC4, and MDE isn't interfering.

+The evidence from your screenshots

+Who is reading: every top row is a DC's own computer account (ALPDUDCSP002$, ALPPRGADS1VP$, ALPAWSADS2VP$, ALPOLTADS8VP$ and so on).
+Most come from ::1, which means the DC is reading its own SYSVOL.
+None of the top rows are svc_tenablead or workstations.
+When it started: with Sep 16 as the cutoff, those DCs had zero reads of these paths the week before, apart from normal Group Policy touching ScheduledTasks.xml about 90 times a week.
+The week after, they had about 3 million reads per path.
+The earlier "×12" understated this because Sep 16 fell into the "before" week.
+What it looks like: \MACHINE, \USER, Preferences\Groups, ScheduledTasks.xml and GptTmpl.inf all have the same count.
+Something is walking the entire GPO folder tree in a loop.
+Normal Group Policy processing doesn't do that, and it would hit the Default Domain Controllers Policy just as hard, which isn't among your top growers.
+The trigger: Register-TenableADEventsListener.exe was launched on 22 DCs on Sep 16, compared with 3 on Sep 9.
+Tenable runs this listener from the IOA folder inside that same GPO in SYSVOL, and it's meant to run only once per DC.
+Two days earlier, on Sep 14, svc_tenablead wrote a TenableADEventsListener… file into that GPO folder.
+It's most likely the listener's configuration file, which Tenable's service account has write access to.
+What's ruled out:
+There are no AV, ASR or AppControl events against the listener.
+The hits in Image 1 are Nessus agents and the Tenable relay, which are unrelated to this.
+The ASR LSASS event on Tenable.Relay.exe is worth a separate look, though.
+The Semperis processes in Image 4 are its Forest Recovery agent taking its usual ~24-a-day GPO backups, which were already running before the 16th.

+One query to confirm it per DC

+kql
+let gpos = dynamic(["FEF166EC-DD2C-4398-AFB4-EDFD99828835", "3C8BADF5-6CCB-4A47-8FAF-12E3155464F8"]);
+let t1 = datetime(2026-09-15); let t2 = datetime(2026-09-18);
+let flood = SecurityEvent
+    | where TimeGenerated between (t1 .. t2)
+    | where EventID == 5145 and RelativeTargetName has_any (gpos)
+    | summarize Events = count() by DC = toupper(trim_end(@"\$", SubjectUserName)), Slot = bin(TimeGenerated, 5m)
+    | where Events > 500
+    | summarize FloodStart = min(Slot) by DC;
+let listener = DeviceProcessEvents
+    | where Timestamp between (t1 .. t2) and FileName startswith "Register-TenableAD"
+    | summarize ListenerStart = min(Timestamp) by DC = toupper(tostring(split(DeviceName, ".")[0]));
+let boots = SecurityEvent
+    | where TimeGenerated between (t1 .. t2) and EventID == 4608
+    | summarize BootedAt = min(TimeGenerated) by DC = toupper(tostring(split(Computer, ".")[0]));
+flood
+| join kind=leftouter listener on DC
+| join kind=leftouter boots on DC
+| project DC, BootedAt, ListenerStart, FloodStart
+| order by FloodStart asc

+How to read it:

+ListenerStart and FloodStart within minutes of each other on every DC: the listener restart started the loop.
+BootedAt at the same time as well: the DCs rebooted, probably for patching.
+The listener is still the prime suspect, but Tenable needs to know it misbehaves after that reboot or update.

+Who does what

+Tenable team (the owner): find out what changed on Sep 14–16 (config push, IoA enablement, listener version), and why the listener's GPO folder is being rescanned about 5 times a second on every DC.
+They should open a case with Tenable using this data.
+AD team (proof on the box): on one DC, stop the TenableADTask_* listener for 10 minutes, or run Process Monitor filtered on the GPO path.
+If that DC's 5145 rate drops to near zero, it's proven.
+You can watch the rate from your side with this: kql
+SecurityEvent
+| where TimeGenerated > ago(2h) and EventID == 5145
+| where RelativeTargetName has_any ("FEF166EC-DD2C-4398-AFB4-EDFD99828835", "3C8BADF5-6CCB-4A47-8FAF-12E3155464F8")
+| where SubjectUserName =~ "ALPDUDCSP002$"   // the DC being tested
+| summarize count() by bin(TimeGenerated, 1m)
+| render timechart
+You: once it's proven, drop 5145 events for those two GPO paths with a DCR transformation until Tenable ships a fix.